 You might be a Dance Mom if…

-- You spend more money on dance, competitions, costumes and dance accessories than you do on tuition for you child’s private school.
+- You spend more money on dance, competitions, costumes, and dance accessories than you do on tuition for your child’s private school.

 - Your dancer owns more make-up than you do–a lot more!

 - …And has worn more make-up in one competition weekend than you have in your entire life!

 - Your dancer’s dance teachers probably see your child more on weekdays than you do.

 - You spend time sewing, pinning, or tweaking costumes–often right before your child goes on stage.

 - Your coworkers and friends can’t understand why you come to work exhausted on a Monday after a weekend of travel and competition when you weren’t even the one dancing!